Sdoof/ahm-autotraders/README.md

 Each interval, for each in-universe market, the bot discovers the buy/sell prices that will lead to a portfolio score increase should an order execute at that price.
 The bot then creates buy/sell orders for all discovered prices, replacing existing orders if the price has changed.

-The bot serves the role of a market maker, publishing prices and maintaining prices for all assets across all markets, and benefitting if a trade is made at any of its given prices.
+The bot serves the role of a market maker, publishing and maintaining prices for all assets across all markets, and benefitting if a trade is made at any of its given prices.